 They can all present with similar symptoms.
 The only difference is the location.

-Abdominal hernias are usually soft and squishy.
-That’s because the most common thing to protrude from them is bowel.
+Abdominal hernias are usually soft and squishy, and that’s because the most common thing to protrude from them is the bowel.

 Does a hernia hurt all the time?

 An abdominal hernia should not hurt all the time.